 Price Paid: $55

-this is a low trail running/light hiking shoe. it isn't the lightest weight shoe you will find, weighing slightly less than two pounds for the pair. like most similar shoes, this is nylon reinforced by leather in a few key areas.
+This is a low trail running/light hiking shoe.
+It isn't the lightest weight shoe you will find, weighing slightly less than two pounds for the pair.
+Like most similar shoes, this is nylon reinforced by leather in a few key areas.

-the sidewall of the shoe (instep and the opposite side) are clearly perforated for better ventilation in hot weather. it laces up via fabric loops rather than eyelets, which makes them very easy to loosen/tighten. the shoelaces are very slightly textured, which is a plus because they don't come untied like some smooth laces occasionally do.
+The sidewall of the shoe (instep and the opposite side) are clearly perforated for better ventilation in hot weather.
+It laces up via fabric loops rather than eyelets, which makes them very easy to loosen/tighten.
+The shoelaces are very slightly textured, which is a plus because they don't come untied like some smooth laces occasionally do.

-One of the main reasons i love these shoes is that they fit like a glove, the first of many trail runners i can say that about. my feet feel locked in, they don't slide around, and they don't push forward and bang my toes. the toe box is relatively wide, the heel width average. even with my E-width feet, i have to lace them relative tight to keep my feet secure; consequently, i suspect people with narrow feet might feel like they can't get a secure fit with this shoe.
+The main reason I like these shoes is that they fit like a glove, the first of many trail runners I can say that about.
+My feet feel locked in, they don't slide around, and they don't push forward and bang my toes.
+The toe box is relatively wide, the heel width average.
+Even with my E-width feet, I have to lace them relatively tight to keep my feet secure.
+Consequently, I suspect people with narrow feet might feel like they can't get a secure fit with this shoe.